How to Validate a SaaS IdeaBefore Writing Code

 - What keywords would someone search to find a solution?

-- Are search trends growing or declining?
+- Are search trends growing, stable, or declining over 2-3 years?

-- What's the keyword difficulty?
+- What's the keyword difficulty (can you realistically rank)?

 Talk to Potential Customers